tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 - [References](#references)

 # Key ideas
-- practice TDD as a design technique and not as a testing technique
+- **practice TDD as a design technique and not only as a testing technique.**
+  - strangely, if we try to practise TDD as only a testing technique, then eventually we will become bored by our own defects and begin to notice "this code is annoying to test", which points to design problems.
+After that, we're practising TDD also as a design technique.
 - **Software development as a learning process.**
   - **Expose uncertainly early by testing our assumption as early as possible**
 - **we use mock objects to identify the essential interactions between modules/objects.
 This leads to more effective abstractions, which reduces the cost of changing the cost safely over time.**
 - Stub queries; expect actions
-- **Write code that depends as little as possible on its context.**
+- **Write code that depends as little as possible on its context.
+It leas to more reusable code**
 - **programming by intention**

 # Test-Driven Development (TDD) and Quality